 Any of our clients or other parties obligated to make payments to us may experience a downturn in their businesses that may weaken their results of operations and financial condition.
 As a result, a client or other party obligated to make payments to us may fail to make payments when due, become insolvent or declare bankruptcy.
 A bankruptcy of a client or other party obligated to make payments to us would delay or preclude full collection of amounts owed to us.
 In addition, certain corporate services and property and facilities management agreements require that we advance payroll and other vendor costs on behalf of clients.
-If such a client or other party obligated to make payments when due or the bankruptcy or insolvency of a large number of our clients (e.g. during an economic downturn) could result in disruption to our Real Estate Services businesses and material losses to us.
+If such a client or other party obligated to make payments to us were to file for bankruptcy, we may not be able to obtain reimbursement for those costs or for the severance obligations we would incur.
+Any such failure to make payments when due or the bankruptcy or insolvency of a large number of our clients (e.g. during an economic downturn) could result in disruption to our Real Estate Services businesses and material losses to us.
 Part of our strategy is to increase our global corporate services revenue, which may lead to greater concentration of revenues with corporate clients in the future.
 While historically we have not incurred material losses as a result of the difficulties described above, this may not always be the case.